Ammar-nasr13/CSS-tutorials/README.md

 3- **Pseudo Class Selector** <br>

   - ➡️ It means adding formats to the element in a specific state and this state is set using pseudo class.
+  - these class talk about => ( link - list - inputs - some class about general elements )

  | Pseudo-class          | Description                                                                 | Example                             |